wang-jingyi/wang-jingyi.github.io/index.md

 layout: home
 ---

-I develop new theories and practice towards establishing formal trust for complex intelligent systems — whether they are built from software, AI, or control.
+I am interested in developing new theories and practice towards establishing formal trust for complex intelligent systems built from software or AI or control.
 Collaborations from academia and industry are warmly welcome.
 {: .lede}

 ## Research themes